-Croatia: Corporate and standalone credit rating of HEP18.
-November 2020. / SEE Energy News
+Croatia: Corporate and standalone credit rating of HEP, SEE Energy News

 HEP’s CEO Frane Barbaric said that the company is pleased that its continuous efforts focused on improving the management of risk as well as of the overall financial position have been recognized.
 Rating agency Moody’s has upgraded long-term corporate family rating of Croatian state-owned power utility HEP to Ba1 from Ba2 with stable outlook as well as the standalone credit quality to ba1.